 What is a Conditional Section?

 Conditional sections are portions of contract text set to appear only if conditions determined ahead of time are met.
-For example, you may set conditional sections in a lease agreement for terms that relate to pets, so that these terms only appear if a pet deposit is being paid.
+For example, you may set conditional sections in a document based on the amount of Fun that individuals will be having filling it out.

 Why Use Conditionals?